rado-kolev/snap_it/README.md

 ## 📜 Description

-Snap_It is an Instagram clone, that allows users to share and explore photos.
+Snap_It is a fun and interactive Instagram clone, that allows users to share and explore photos.
 It is developed using React.js, TypeScript, Zod, Tailwind CSS, shadcn/ui, React Hook Form, and a few more packages and libraries.

 <br/>